Using AI to detect AI-generated deepfakes can work for audio — but not always

 The voice clones were generated by technology company PlayHT.
 To clone each voice, NPR submitted four 30-second clips of audio — one snippet of a previously aired radio story of each reporter and one recording made for this purpose.

 Our experiment revealed that the detection software often failed to identify AI-generated clips, or misidentified real voices as AI-generated, or both.
-Pindrop Security's tool got all but three samples correct.
-AI or Not's tool got about half wrong, failing to catch most of the AI-generated clips.
+While Pindrop Security's tool got all but three samples correct, AI or Not's tool got about half wrong, failing to catch most of the AI-generated clips.

 The verdicts these companies provide aren't just a binary yes or no. They give their results in the form of probabilities between 0% and 100%, indicating how likely it is that the audio was generated by AI.